ImagingInformatics/hackathon-docs/apis/dicom-to-jpg-png.md

 Find more information on dcm2jpg [here](https://github.com/dcm4che/dcm4che/blob/master/dcm4che-tool/dcm4che-tool-dcm2jpg/README.md) or by running `dcm2jpg --help`

+*Note:* Other DICOM toolkits have support for this as well.
+See the [dcmtk equivalent](https://support.dcmtk.org/docs/dcmj2pnm.html).

 #### CLI Example
 Assuming you have both dcm4che and this [sample hackathon image](https://github.com/ImagingInformatics/hackathon-images/blob/master/Ravi%20SIIM/W_Chest_PA_3172/IM-0031-0001.dcm) downloaded to the current folder (and dcm4che unzipped).
 You can run the following to export to JPEG:
 ```